jamalsoueidan/giv-et-tilbud/README.md

 ## Sales Promotion Application

-Customer gets 3 offers, by creating a new order on the Shopify store.
+Customer gets offers from Workshops, by creating a new order on the Shopify store.

 ### How it works

-1. Customer request 3 price offers, like where can I find the cheapest "iphone screen repairs" in my ciy.
+1. Customer request price offers, like where can I find the cheapest "iphone screen repairs".
 2. Shop owners near the customer can now send an offer back, max 1 for each owner.

 ### Who, where

-This application will be used by different shop owners to send a offer to customers.
+This application will be used by different shop owners to send a offer back to customer.

-The customers will use the **Shopify store** to request a offer by creating a order.
+The customer will use the **Shopify store** to request a offer by creating a order.

 ### What is what

 #### /client

-Location of the platform for shop owerns to use
+Location of the platform for shop owners to use

 #### /shopify

-Location of the small react appication for the shopify frontend store, so customers can create an order.
+Location of the small react appications for the shopify frontend store, so customers can **create an order** and **view order**.

 #### /api + /models + /test